 - Read and agree to Apple Messages for Business policies.
 Check all boxes and click Next to proceed.

 Now you need to fill out your application.
-It will need to be reviewed by Apple before you can start using Business Chat.
+It will need to be reviewed by Apple before you can start using Messages for Business.

 - The first part of the application consists of general questions about your business, such as basic company details and the contact person in your company.
 Fill out all mandatory fields, and click Next to move on to the next steps.